buildtimetrend/python-lib/README.md

 ```
 pip install keen
+pip install python-dateutil
 pip install lxml
 pip install 'matplotlib>=1.2.0'
 ```

 - install as a Debian package :

-`apt-get install python-lxml`
+`apt-get install python-lxml python-dateutil`

-Keen.io client is not available as a Debian package, so look at the `pip` instructions above
+Keen.io client and the required matplotlib version are not available as Debian packages, so look at the `pip` instructions above

 Usage
 -----